dunefro/single_node_k8s_cluster/README.md

 ## Purpose

 Initalise the kubernetes cluster with ease so that it can be installed on the fly.
 Also a seperate docker setup file for ubuntu machines.
+The purpose is to ease the deployment of services on kubenetes.

 ## Deployments
 Deployments are based on kubeadm